 Use the following commands to install all required dependencies for compiling OpenCV:

-First, Download and unarchive OpenCV archive as below:
+First, Download and unarchive the OpenCV archive as below:

 Then, configure the required variables: